Southwind

 Setback Requirements.
 Are defined in the Covenants for each phase of Southwind.

 Screens.
 Screens to cover trash cans must meet the following six requirements: 1) No lattice or plastic fencing; 2) The screen shall not exceed a maximum height of four feet and it should be perpendicular to the side of the house it is attached to.
 It shall only be large enough to cover trash cans, pool equipment, or air conditioning units.
-The screen may not be used to store lawn equipment, golf carts, or other storage items; 3) Screens shall be set back at least 10 feet from the front of the house to decrease visibility from the street; 4) Screens shall be painted the same color as the house or a color that blends well; 5) Screens shall be kept in good condition; 6) Screens shall be approved by the ARC.
+The screen may not be used to store lawn equipment, golf carts, or other storage items; 3) Screens usually are set back at least 10 feet from the front of the house to decrease visibility from the street; 4) Screens shall be painted the same color as the house or a color that blends well; 5) Screens shall be kept in reasonable condition; 6) The ARC shall approve screens.

 Work Completion.
 All construction (new or remodeling) must be completed within seven (7) months of starting.
 Violations are subject to fines.